liftbridge-io/liftbridge/documentation/client.md

 protobuf.
 It takes the same arguments as `Publish` (see above) with the exception of the context and subject.

+Note that the envelope-cookie protocol does not need to be implemented in the `Publish` API since the envelope serialization is handled by the server.

 ##### UnmarshalMessage

 ```go